AdamJDuggan/simple-context-state/simple-context-state/Readme.md

 <p>Stores may have actions with the same name and we access actions with storeName_actionName.</p>
 <p>The action errors_reset() is avalible globally and clears the errors store.</p>
 <pre><code>
-import { useSimpleState } from "simple-context-state";
+import { useSimpleState } from "../../simple-context-state"";
 <br/>
 const { todos, todos_add, todos_fetch } = useSimpleState();
 <br/>